dogweather/raspberry-pi-python-github-runner/README.md

 X86 binaries and doesn't work on ARM (Raspberry Pi).
 So, in the process of setting up Pi runners, I made this configuration.

+It also runs on MacOS and GitHub's cloud servers.

 ## Compatible Pi's

 These were tested on a Raspberry Pi 4B 4G RAM, running Raspberry Pi OS.